Multitrace M\"uller Boundary Integral Equation for Electromagnetic Scattering by Composite Objects: Formulation

-The diagonal blocks of $Q$ contain no hyper-singular terms, and are therefore second-kind operators.
+as $\omega \abs{\xb - \yb} \to 0$, and is thus regular with respect to both the frequency and spatial variables.
+Moreover, the leading term on the right-hand side is constant and vanishes upon application of the exterior gradient, further increasing the regularity of the kernel.
+Consequently, the diagonal blocks of $Q$ contain no hyper-singularities, and are therefore second-kind operators.
 In contrast, the off-diagonal blocks exhibit hyper-singularity, which can result in ill-conditioned linear systems when discretized on dense meshes and at low frequencies.
 This inconsistency has contributed to the long-standing perception that the singularity-cancellation mechanism underlying the M\"{u}ller equation breaks down in composite configurations \cite{TY2006}.

 The authors of \cite{CHS2017} resolved this issue by leveraging the so-called multi-potential representation formula, which exploits the inherent continuity of the single-trace solutions to regularize the system and obtain a fully consistent second-kind equation.
 That technique, however, is not applicable in our global multi-trace framework, as the background region is treated differently from the $N$ subdomains of the scatterer.
 In particular, on exterior interfaces, we consider only one pair of trace unknowns instead of two, and therefore the multi-potential formula does not hold on those interfaces.